 Triangular prism

 A triangular prism is a prism with triangular bases.
-In the figure below are three types of triangular prisms.
+The figure below shows three types of triangular prisms.

 Properties of a triangular prism